Latest Statin Risk-Benefit Analysis: More Harm Than Good?

-The study by Sheppard and colleagues, with lead author Ting Cai, MPH (University of Oxford), showed 19%, 9%, and 8% absolute risk reductions in MI, stroke, and CV death, respectively, with statin use.
+The study by Sheppard and colleagues, with lead author Ting Cai, MPH (University of Oxford), estimated that statins prevent 19 MIs, nine strokes, and eight CV deaths per 10,000 patients treated per year.
 Side effects like muscle symptoms and liver dysfunction were “really, really rare, and from what we could see, they certainly weren't on the same level as the amount of benefits that you get from taking a statin,” Sheppard said.

 The authors conclude their paper saying: “Statins were associated with a small increased risk of self-reported muscle symptoms, liver dysfunction, renal insufficiency, and eye conditions in patients without a history of cardiovascular disease.
 These adverse effects were mild compared with the potential benefits of treatment with statins in preventing major cardiovascular events, suggesting that the benefit-to-harm balance of statins for primary prevention of cardiovascular disease is generally favorable.”

 “What I'm worried about is when you get this kind of strange study, it really has the effect of getting people who are somewhat cautious about statins to be more cautious,” he stressed.
 “I think we ought to be more aggressive about giving statins because we know that LDL cholesterol is in fact strongly associated with morbidity and mortality.
 In general, if you read the manuscript closely, they are saying that the benefits do outweigh the harms, but they are really overemphasizing the harms.
 These harms are not important.”